 Day 12 and 13 – Wanaka via Arrowtown

-Just a short 25-minute drive from Queenstown is gorgeous little Arrowtown.
-Arrowtown is a historic gold mining town, which now is a charming little town lined with cafes and local artisan stores.
+Just a short 25-minute drive from Queenstown is this gorgeous little town, called Arrowtown.
+It used to be a gold mining town, and has now become a charming little town lined with cafes and local artisan stores.
 Even though it is a small town, there is plenty to see here.
 Take a walk down the main street past the old gold miners houses; make a stop at one of the many cafes through town; explore the Chinese Settlement which was first settled by the Chinese miners in 1866; or head down to the river for a longer walk.

 For those feeling adventurous, hike the Tobin’s track for spectacular views of Arrowtown.
 If you are planning to hike this, bear in mind that it gets uphill almost immediately as you begin the hike and is not for the faint hearted.
 Do not forget to carry lots of water!